And what HIP reformers don’t get

 I do think that’s low.
 HIPs have always relied on EPCs – or more succinctly, DEAs.
 That’s the Government’s fault for meshing them together when it should’ve kept them separate (boiler-scrappage scheme anyone?
 CERT?
 CESP?
 HES?
 Home Energy Advisor?
 Community Energy Advisor?).
 But we are where we are.

-Despite the key pivotal role of DEAs, however, the HIP industry has all along sought to position itself in front of the EPC, and wrestle DEAs to the ground – with considerable success.
+Despite the key pivotal role of DEAs, however, the HIP industry has all along sought to position itself in front of the EPC and wrestle DEAs to the ground – with considerable success.

 On the podcast, Paul Broadhead admitted that, in hindsight, if the calamitous introduction of Home Information Packs in 2007 was played out again, AHIPP would have reached out to the DEA community and worked with it to overcome the hurdles – made eminent sense.

 He also made various allusions that AHIPP would do so going forward, too.
-Two years later, though, and…?
+Two years later, and…?

 It has to be thought-through - from all angles - to be rounded.
 Whilst we expect Government to think in these terms, HIPs prove it didn’t.
 I have less faith that HIP Plc will do better.